 And a bonus 9th excuse: I found it on Google Images.

-- Google Images is a search engine to locate appropriate images for your uses.
+Google Images is a search engine to locate appropriate images for your uses.
 The images in a search result are not necessarily in the public domain or free to use without permission from the copyright owner of the image.
 Like other content you find online, you should presume that those images are protected by copyright unless and until you determine otherwise.
-For tips on legally using images found through Google or other search engines, click here.

 What are excuses for not getting copyright permission that you’ve heard?